Definition

 UK REACH Consultation on Identifying Orthoboric Acid, Sodium Salt as an SVHC

-The UK Health and Safety Executive (HSE) has proposed identifying orthoboric acid, sodium salt as a Substance of Very High Concern (SVHC), with a public consultation running until April 17, 2026.
+The UK Health and Safety Executive has proposed identifying orthoboric acid, sodium salt as a Substance of Very High Concern, with a public consultation ending April 17, 2026.
 Formal identification will trigger immediate supply chain communication obligations for articles and signals a likely trajectory toward future authorisation requirements.

 Japan MAFF Registers Fertilisers In Official Gazette (Kanpō No. 1662)

-Japan’s Ministry of Agriculture, Forestry and Fisheries (MAFF) has officially registered a new batch of domestic and imported fertilizers, effective January 2026.
-Manufacturers and importers must verify that their products align with the specific nutrient and impurity limits set by MAFF to ensure continued market access.
+Japan has formally registered a new batch of domestic and imported fertilizers under the Act on the Quality Control of Fertilisers.
+Manufacturers and importers must verify that products meet specific nutrient specifications and impurity limits to ensure continued market access.

 Germany (BAuA) Grants Exceptional Authorisation for "Biobor JF" in Aircraft Fuel Systems